Skinnytaste > Recipes > Dessert > Pumpkin Roll, Lightened Up

 • Canned pumpkin: To make this easy, using store-bought canned pumpkin puree is perfectly fine.
 But you can also make your pumpkin puree from scratch, if you wish.

-• For the cream cheese filling: Light cream cheese, Greek yogurt, powdered sugar, walnuts (optional) and vanilla
+• For the cream cheese filling: Light cream cheese, Greek yogurt, powdered sugar, walnuts (optional) and vanilla combine to make a sweet but lightly tangy filling.

 Helpful Tips

-How To Make a Pumpkin Roll
+How to Store Pumpkin Roll

 More Pumpkin Recipes

-4.70 from 20 votes
+4.74 from 23 votes

 9